Eva Alordiah: 2011–2013: Gigo (Garbage in Garbage Out) and Trybe Records

 Eva was featured on Strbuttah's single "Make 'em Say".
-Released in January 2011, the music video for the song was directed by Rcube of Strbuttah.
-Eva made her TV debut in the music video.
-She later appeared on the female version of Tha Suspect's song "I No Send You".
-The music video for the song was released in March 2011.
+The Rcube-directed music video for the song was released in January 2011 and features a cameo appearance by Eva.
+In March 2011, Eva appeared on the female version of Tha Suspect's song "I No Send You", which was released along with its music video.

-Eva started working on her debut EP, titled Gigo (Garbage in Garbage Out), as an independent artist.
-The EP is an acronym for Garbage in Garbage Out and was released on 20 November 2011.
-It comprises 9 tracks and was released for free digital download.
-The EP was supported by four singles: "I Done Did It", "Down Low", "Garbage Out (Your Fada)", and "High".
-Its production was handled by Sossick, Tintin, and Gray Jon'z.
-"I Done Did It" was produced by Sossick and released as the EP's lead single.
-In a 2012 interview with Halley Bondy of MTV Iggy, Eva said she was honored to have worked with the aforementioned producers.
-She also said she had fun recording the EP.
+Eva started working on her debut extended play (EP), Gigo (Garbage in Garbage Out), as an independent artist.
+The 9-track EP was released on 20 November 2011 and supported by the singles "I Done Did It", "Down Low", "Garbage Out (Your Fada)", and "High".
+The EP's production was handled by Sossick, Tintin, and Gray Jon'z.
+"I Done Did It" was produced by Sossick and released as the lead single.
+In a 2012 interview with Halley Bondy of MTV Iggy, Eva said she had fun recording the EP and was honored to have worked with the aforementioned producers.
 Eva released the second single "High" in 2012.
-The music video for the song was directed by Mex and released on 24 May 2012.
-It was uploaded to YouTube at a total length of 4 minutes and 37 seconds.
-The video premiered on MTV Base in May 2012.
-When the video was released, many people misconstrued the song's meaning and thought it alluded to drug use.
-In the aforementioned interview with Bondy of MTV Iggy, Eva said the song is about overcoming the struggles and hardships of life.
+Mex directed the song's music video and released it on 24 May 2012.
+When the video premiered on MTV Base in May 2012, many people misconstrued the song's meaning and thought it alluded to drug use.
+Eva told Bondy that "High" is about overcoming the struggles and hardships of life.